How To Determine Who's At Fault In Personal Injury Cases

 Determining this is crucial because once it is established, the party who is at fault is responsible for paying damages to the injured party, either through settlement negotiation or court order.

 Who determines liability?

 Deciding on who is at fault usually depends on the case circumstances, but injured parties that are represented by our expert team of Gold Coast & Brisbane injury lawyers can expect that their lawyer will investigate the case, discover all potential parties at-fault, and make a final determination of liability.

 If the parties involved can’t agree on liability, then they may be forced to pursue litigation to trial and have the court make the final decision as to who is at fault.

 Using negligence to prove fault

 Most cases of injury claims arise because there is a party that acted negligently.
 Negligence is a conduct that falls below the expected standard of care from a reasonable person and causes harm to another.

 Duty – There must be a legal duty owed by the defendant to the plaintiff for a successful personal injury claim.
 For example, all motor vehicle drivers owe a duty of care to other motorists on the road.

 Breach – The plaintiff must prove that the defendant breached that duty of care.
 Using the motor vehicle driver example, a breach would occur if, whilst driving, a motorist looked down to their mobile phone and typed a text message, and caused a collision as a result.

-- Causation – The defendant must be the reason for the injuries or harm experienced by the plaintiff.
+Causation – The defendant must be the reason for the injuries or harm experienced by the plaintiff.
 In most injury compensation cases, this element is fairly obvious.
 For example, if the defendant’s vehicle rear-ends the plaintiff’s car and the plaintiff is diagnosed by her doctor as suffering a whiplash injury from the impact, then causation is not going to be an issue in this case.

 Damages – The plaintiff must incur loss and damage from the breach of duty.
 In personal injury claims, the damage is the injury sustained and the consequential loss and damage that flow from those injuries, such as pain and suffering, loss of income, medical expenses, the need to engage care and assistance etc.

-- Other methods of proving fault
+Other - Other methods of proving fault

 There are injury claims where traditional negligence is not involved.
 Fault can still be established by the plaintiff in various ways, such as:

-- Proving intentional conduct;
+Proving intentional conduct;

 Proving breach of statutory or contractual duty;

-- Showing that the claim is subject to the strict liability standard of proof.
+Showing that the claim is subject to the strict liability standard of proof.

 If an individual targets another person and punches him or her without excuse, this individual has engaged in intentional conduct and might be guilty of battery.

 In this case, the defendant is automatically liable for the damages if the plaintiff’s injury is of the type the statute is trying to prevent, and if the plaintiff belongs to a group of people the statute is trying to protect.

 Strict liability applies in limited circumstances.
 Where it applies, generally the only requirement to prove a strict liability offence is showing that the plaintiff suffered a foreseeable injury whilst involved in a qualifying situation.
 The most common cases of strict liability are product liability cases.

-However, proving each one of them can be more difficult.
-Fault must be proved in every personal injury case using facts and evidence of the particular case.
+However, proving each one of them can be more difficult, and fault must be proved in every personal injury case using facts and evidence of the particular case.

-Lawyers and other parties that are trying to establish liability should complete extensive investigations of the facts, details and circumstances of the claim, so that an informed and legally sound liability decision can be made.
+Lawyers and other parties that are trying to establish liability should complete extensive investigations of the facts, details and circumstances of the claim, this is so that an informed and legally sound liability decision can be made.

 Legal defences in personal injury claims